 The smell of honeysuckle rules most of the time – it’s heavy, overpowering fragrance conquers all the other scents in the garden – except the old fashion mock orange whose citrus notes compete and at times, overpower or combine so well with the honeysuckle that it’s hard to tell which is which.

 Each one of the roses has a different scent – and this was a deliberate choice.

 Some smell like pure old fashion roses, some have citrus notes, some are not scented at all and to confuse the nose even more, the sweet briar rose has apple scented leaves that adds its own dimension of fragrance to the garden.

-I love the sound of windchimes, birds, waterfalls and plants gently rustling in the wind.
+I love the sound of tinkling wind chimes, birds, burbling waterfalls and plants gently rustling in the wind.

-Some are barely noticeable, others are very loud – but it generally takes a pretty strong wind to get the larger chimes to move.
+Some are barely noticeable, others are very loud with more of a noisy clanging than a gentle tinkling – but it generally takes a pretty strong wind to get the larger chimes to move.

 Sometimes a chipmunk or squirrel set them off, but not very often.

 This year my garden is filled with the sounds of birds chirping.
-It wasn’t always like this.

 Sometimes I would have to toss the bird seed because it rained and ruint it.
-Those days are long gone.

 I have lots of bird houses, but some birds choose to build their nests in trees, shrubs or among the plants.

 The other thing that I am noticing for the first time this year is the gentle rustle of the plants – specifically some of the ornamental grasses.

 The sounds of the plants rustling are not prominent, but when you walk past an area – or are sitting in an area – where the wind is gently moving the plants, you do notice.

 I have always been afraid of water since I was a young child, but when my ex-husband tried to drown me in the bathtub, that fear became greater.

 The new pond is going to be large enough to raise catfish in – the other three are strictly ornamental.

 I have an array of fountains, waterfalls, colored lights and even a fogger in the ponds.

 The birds, butterflies and other small animals are also attracted to the sounds of water and every year there are numerous frogs and toads that come here to live.

 Oh – the lovely sights of the garden – are truly a sight to behold.

 There is color everywhere – bright color, subtle color – pinks, reds, yellows, oranges, purples, greens – you name it.

 The garden is simply a riot of color – and the colors change on a regular basis as some flowers on certain plants fade and new plants with different colored flowers burst into bloom.

 The grouping that spoke to me today was a mix of a ground cover with yellow-green flowers that was planted in between a vibrant red rose and a patch of soft, grey lamb’s ears.
-The three colors together looked really good.

 Their leaves are so soft – they remind me of petting a small kitten.

 The red rose towered above the yellow-green flowers of the groundcover really brought the other two plants together and made the red of the roses stand out even more.